 Investment property is property held either to earn rental income or for capital appreciation or for both, but not for sale in the ordinary course of business, use in the production of goods and services or for administrative purposes.
 Investment property is measured at cost less accumulated depreciation and impairment loss.
 Cost includes expenditure that is directly attributable to the acquisiton of the investment property.
-Investment property held by the Group is depreciated over the estimated useful life of 50 years on a straight- line basis.
+Investment nahco Nigerian Aviation Handling Company Plc NOTES TO THE CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS property held by the Group is depreciated over the estimated useful life of 50 years on a straightline basis.
 Fair values are determined at the end of the reporting period and disclosed.